Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 The Pike Place is Starbucks’ signature blend.
 It is a smooth, full-bodied, and strong dark-bean blend.
 The aroma in Starbucks cafes usually comes from the Pike Place roast.

-The 100% Arabica blend is Kosher certified and comes from Asia-Pacific and Latin America.
+The 100% Arabica blend is Kosher-certified and sourced from Asia-Pacific and Latin America.
 It is a tribute to the coffee giant’s first-ever Seattle location.

 Some of the most famous Starbucks blends and their origin